 Report the amount in the sales listing in question B-4 under the column headed "Commissions".
 Identify the general ledger account where the expense is located.
+N/A

-6. Warranties, guarantees, and after sales services
+6. Warranties, guarantees, installation and after sales services

 List the costs incurred.
 Show relevant sales contracts.
 Show how you calculated the expenses ("Warranty & guarantee expenses" and "Technical assistance & other services"), including the basis of any allocations.
 Include a record of expenses incurred.
 Technical services include costs for the service, repair, or consultation.
-Where these expenses are closely related to the sales in question, an adjustment will be considered.
+Where these expenses are included in the contract for sale or closely related to the sales in question, an adjustment will be considered.
 Identify the ledger account where the expense is located.
+N/A